AdobeDocs/workfront.en/help/reports-and-dashboards/reports/reporting-elements/filters-overview-draft.md

   </tr>
   <tr>
    <td>Permanent filters for lists and reports</td>
-   <td>Built by <span>Workfront</span> or customized by you or other users.
+   <td>Built by Workfront or customized by you or other users.
 You can use them more than one time.
 If you have the correct access and permissions, you can name, save, and reuse them in several areas.
 You can also share these filters with other users.
 They are available in lists or reports of objects</td>
   </tr>
   <tr>
    <td>Temporary or permanent filters for special areas</td>
-   <td>Built by <span>Workfront</span> or customized by you or other users.
+   <td>Built by Workfront or customized by you or other users.
 You can save permanent filters and use more than one time, or you can apply them temporarily to serve your immediate needs, without saving them.
 Unsaved filters cannot be shared or deleted.
 They are available in special areas, as described in the section <a href="#filters" class="MCXref xref">Workfront filters for special areas</a> in this article. </td>
   </tr>
  </tbody>
 </table>

-## `Workfront` temporary filters
+## Workfront temporary filters

 Quick filters allow you to search for an item on the screen by using a keyword.
 After you refresh the page, the temporary quick filter is cleared.
 You cannot save temporary filters to reuse.

 For information about quick filters, see [Apply the quick filter to a list](../../../workfront-basics/navigate-workfront/use-lists/apply-quick-filter-list.md).

-## `Workfront` permanent filters for lists and reports
+## Workfront permanent filters for lists and reports

-You can use permanent filters that you, others, or `Workfront` created in lists or reports of objects.
+You can use permanent filters that you, others, or Workfront created in lists or reports of objects.

-For information about objects in `Workfront` and which ones you can build reports for, see [Understand objects in Adobe Workfront](../../../workfront-basics/navigate-workfront/workfront-navigation/understand-objects.md).
+For information about objects in Workfront and which ones you can build reports for, see [Understand objects in Adobe Workfront](../../../workfront-basics/navigate-workfront/workfront-navigation/understand-objects.md).

 For more information about filters in lists and reports, see the following articles: